dave-reynolds-93/ci-project3/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the cuisines and recipes, and how to implement CRUD functionality for both.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-        2. The main points are made immediately with the title.
-        3. The user has two options, read what's on the homepage to see what recipes are already there, or click through to one of the other pages, to add a recipe or cuisine to the site.
+        2. The user has two options, read what's on the homepage to see what recipes are already there, or click through to one of the other pages, to add a recipe or cuisine to the site.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.